Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region: Acknowledgment

 \section{Acknowledgment}

+We are indebted to Dr. Ian Thompson of the Lawrence Livermore National Laboratory for providing guidance, participation and assistance on the FRESCO code during the initial phase of this work.
+TGL thanks Hiroya Suno for providing the HCAP results.
 CYW's work is supported, in part, by the Division of Nuclear Physics, U.S. Department of Energy under Contract DE-AC05-00OR22725.
-IJT's work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.